abilandz/NAT3054/Lecture_2/git.md

 * By default Git does not track empty directories.
 To preserve the overall design and directory structure of project in a Git repository, one typically adds dummy ".gitkeep" files (any other name would also work) in otherwise empty directories.
 These files are not special and their sole purpose is to populate a directory so that Git adds it to the repository from the very beginning.

-* When a new Git repository is initiated on GitHub (TBI 20250427 check if I mentioned GitHub by this point), it is possible to choose which files not to track from the list of predefined ".gitignore" templates.
+* When a new Git repository is initiated on GitHub (an online developer platform for code development and sharing using Git), it is possible to choose which files not to track from the list of predefined ".gitignore" templates.
 For instance, when a new repository is made on GitHub for the C++ code development, immediately when that repository is being initiated on GitHub one can choose the specifically prepared ".gitignore" template for C++, which contains the line like this:

 	```bash
 	# Prerequisites